 Minimising the Risk of Shark Encounters

-Even though shark attacks remain an unlikely danger for humans entering the water there is always a level of risk involved (albeit small).
+Even though shark attacks are random events and remain an unlikely danger for humans entering the water there is always a level of risk involved (albeit small).
 People cannot always control the natural environment but they can control their own behaviour.
 In terms of minimising shark bites to humans culling sharks indiscriminately because they occasionally bite people is not the answer.
 All life on earth is important and the natural world needs to stay in balance to better support humans who rely on nature to survive.
 Nature and a balanced ecosystem are not expendable or separate from us - we are part of it and without it humans would certainly die out.

 As more people enter the aquatic environment it is inevitable that more encounters with aquatic animals will occur.
 In some of these encounters sharks will interact with humans and occasionally some people will get bitten.